5 Rarest and Most Valuable Coins in the World… Where Are They?

 Image Source – coinweek

 The Flowing Hair Silver Dollar is a striking and elegant example of some of the earliest silver dollars minted by the United States.
 The front features the profile of a woman with flowing hair.
-She is surrounded by stars and has liberty engraved above her and the year 1794 below her.
+Stars surround her, and she has Liberty engraved above her and the year 1794 below her.
 It was sold for a staggering $10,016,875 on January 24, 2013, by Stack’s Bowers Galleries.
 For over 200 years, antique coin buyers have preserved this coin in mint condition.
 It is only an example of an existing 1794 silver dollar with a mirror-like reflection on the fields and perfectly frosted devices.
-Antique coin dealers consider this a once in a lifetime coin, earning the title of the rarest and most valuable coin in the world.
+Antique coin dealers consider this a once-in-a-lifetimeonce-in-a-lifetime coin, earning the title of the world’s rarest and most valuable coin.